ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 ```leo file=../../code_snippets/functions/view_cross_program_caller/src/main.leo#file showLineNumbers
 ```

+## The Constructor

+The `constructor` is the one other function-like declaration inside a `program {}` block.
+Unlike the entry, `final`, and `view` functions above, it is never called directly: the network runs it on-chain at deployment and on every upgrade to enforce the program's upgrade policy.
+It is documented alongside the other program-level declarations under [Constructor](../02_structure.md#constructor), with the full upgrade-policy semantics in the [Upgrading Programs guide](../../guides/10_program_upgradability.md).

 ## Helper Function

 A helper function is declared as `fn {name}({arguments}) {}` **outside** the `program {}` block.